-- Admission to the study programme is subject to the conditions defined in the University Charter and the related Admission Guidelines of the University of Lucerne. - Admission shall not be granted to anyone who has been definitively excluded from another faculty or university in or outside Switzerland for unsatisfactory performance in the same study direction.
+- Admission to the study programme is based on § 44 of the University Statute of 13 December 2023. - Admission shall not be granted to anyone who has been definitively excluded from another higher education institution in or outside Switzerland for unsatisfactory performance in the same study direction.